Get started with Nextflow on Verily Workbench

 process.container = 'nextflow/rnaseq-nf:latest'

-// edit the following line for your bucket resource
+// Edit the following line for your bucket resource

 workDir = "$WORKBENCH_<your_bucket_resource_name>/nf"